Spyro: A Hero's Tail: Graphics

 Previous games were referenced for creating the graphics.
 Promo renders of the earlier entries were referenced to make the characters' style still suitable to the series' universe, while Dixon looked at the environments of those games to see how they could "evolve a little."
-With a decrease of angularity from the PS1 to the PS2, the fully-rounded marketing renders were extremely useful.
+With a decrease of angularity from the PS1 to the PS2, the fully rounded marketing renders were extremely useful.
 The developers had the most artistic liberty in character personality and design with the coloured dragons.
 Vivendi's only request was to keep their bipedalism.

 Before the textures were finalized, Ramford created temporary swatch textures for characters, simply so the designer and programmers could add them to the levels.
 The swatch-textured characters were in some demos.
 Gratton, who textured Spyro, originally planned for his purple colour to match that of the previous games.
 However, he and Bramford agreed it was too "muddy" and analogous to grime on an oil painting, so he was slightly more saturated in the final product.
 Ramford's initial colour palette for Blinky was red, white, blue and amber, taking inspiration from that of the titular character of Billy Hatcher and the Giant Egg (2003).
 For a softer look that was appropriate for the setting and in the style of The Goonies (1985), Blink had added to him a backpack, his shoes changed from Converse boots to Timberlands, and his colours were altered to purple, blue, green and amber.
 A fez was added to Mr. Moneybags to give him the look of a shoekeeper at a bazaar, inspiring by a perceived Arabic feel of Spyro's home.
 Shere Khan from Disney's The Jungle Book (1967) was the inspiration for Titan.

 Audio

 Eurocom's Guy Cockcroft initially recorded and composed the music, heard in some of the game's demos.
 However, Vivendi, on 19 May 2004, decided to shift the responsibility of the music elsewhere, outsourcing another company for the soundtrack in the final game on 4 June.
 The reason was the long amount of time it took to respond with critiques towards Cockcroft's changes to the music, and the closer contact the publisher would have with an outsourced company.
 Game Audio Ltd, specifically Keith Leary, David Marsden, Paul Lawler, and Craig Sharmat, were the outsourced composers, although Cockcroft and another Eurocom composer, Steve Duckworth, are credited as well.
 Vivendi sent Eurocom the music from the end of June to August, a few updates to tracks made afterwards.
-The voice cast consists of Jess Harnell, Andi McAfee, Tara Strong, Phil Crowley, Michael Cough, Brad Abrell, Susan Blakeslee, Fred Tatiscione, Andre Sagliuzzo, and Drew Markham.
+The voice cast consists of Jess Harnell, Anndi McAfee, Tara Strong, Phil Crowley, Michael Gough, Brad Abrell, Susan Blakeslee, Fred Tatasciore, André Sogliuzzo, and Drew Markham.